brennoo/terraform-provider-hrui/docs/resources/igmp_snooping.md

 ---
 page_title: "hrui_igmp_snooping (Resource)"
 description: |-
-  Manages global IGMP Snooping configuration on the network switch.
+  Manages global IGMP Snooping configuration.
 ---

 # hrui_igmp_snooping (Resource)

-Manages global IGMP Snooping configuration on the network switch.
+Manages global IGMP Snooping configuration.

+## Introduction

+This resource allows you to manage the global Internet Group Management Protocol (IGMP) snooping configuration on your network switch.
+IGMP snooping is a feature that allows the switch to listen in on the IGMP traffic between hosts and multicast routers.
+By "snooping" on this traffic, the switch learns which ports need to receive specific multicast traffic and forwards it only to those ports, rather than flooding the entire network.
+This significantly reduces unnecessary bandwidth consumption and improves network performance.

 ## Example Usage